Poly-B Repair Repair & Replacement

 There are a number of reasons why any household plumbing system fails.
 In many cases, it is simply due to the fact that the old system has begun to wear down after decades of use.
 There are some circumstances however, when the normal wear and tear on a plumbing system does a great deal more damage over a shorter period of time, due to the type of material that system uses.
 If your home is equipped with grey plastic piping known as Polybutylene (Poly-B), you may have noticed that you are often having to deal with leaky or burst pipes, along with some other issues.
 If this is the case, it is more than likely that the Poly-B material is the direct cause of the plumbing issues in your home.

-Many homes that were built in places like Coquitlam and other areas throughout the Lower Mainland between the early 1970s and mid 1990s were built with Poly-B systems.
-It was believed at the time that Poly-B was a better and cheaper alternative to traditional copper piping that could save builders a great deal of time during the homebuilding process.
+Many homes that were built in British Columbia and cities like Coquitlam and other areas throughout the Lower Mainland (including Kelowna) between the early 1970s and mid 1990s were built with Poly-B pipe systems.
+It was believed at the time that Poly-B pipe was a better and cheaper alternative to traditional copper piping that could save builders a great deal of time during the homebuilding process.
 While it is true that Poly-B was far cheaper than copper and far easier to install, it has turned out to be significantly less durable and reliable than copper tubes.
 Within ten years of being installed, many Poly-B waterline systems experienced issues such as leaks, hairline cracks, irregular water pressures, mold issues and loose fittings due to improper installations.
 In some more serious circumstances, the Poly-B pipes burst completely, leading to in-home flooding and high repair costs.

 What Should I Do with My Poly-B?